The Bear Etiquette Site

 Having Backpacked hundreds of trail miles in the Sierras, and large portions of the Yosemite back country.

-The best information I have found, through my extensive research and practical wilderness experience including several face to face first hand encounters, suggests that most bears (particularly Black Bears) are mainly hungry opportunists looking for a few "easy" calories to sustain them through their long winter hibernation period.
+The best information I have found, through my extensive research and practical wilderness experience including several, face to face, first hand encounters, suggests that most bears (Specifically Black Bears) are mainly hungry opportunists, just looking for a few "easy" calories to sustain them through their long winter hibernation period.

 The best rule of thumb is